Framing: What Are We Solving?

 The Problem Statement

 Not long ago, I was approached by a new client.
 Their ask was simple: "Can I hire you to design me a logo?"
 From their perspective that made sense.
 A logo felt like the natural first step in launching their business.
-But as we questioned the request together, it became clear that the logo wasn't the problem.
+But as we questioned the request together, it became clear that the absence of a logo was not the problem.
 It was the symptom.
-What they needed wasn't a logo.
-They needed a brand.

-That's where the problem statement comes in.
+Issues like these are where the problem statement comes in.
 It allows us to evaluate what the request of the brief is, and if the brief captures the right ask to begin with.

 The problem statement exists to clarify the ask.
 It takes the raw material of the brief and reframes it as something you can act on.
 And like any instruction that guides the work, clarity matters.
 This brings us to the first rule: a problem statement must be written in plain, direct language.